 Many therapists believe in being a neutral “blank slate” for the client.
 I find being active in our sessions (I’m going to talk) provides a richer and more connective experience.
 Additionally, I will indeed use humor because it’s an incredibly effective tool in psychotherapy.
 Since I am asking you to be present and vulnerable, I, too, will be present and vulnerable when needed...

-I will use Nonviolent Communication (NVC) as a method to build a “bridge of communication”.
+I will also use Nonviolent Communication (NVC) as a method to build a “bridge of communication”.
 Once we can break old, often ineffective ways of communicating, we can begin to work on the core issues that may have activated the conflict in the beginning.
 Together we’ll create a safe space to decide the best way to move through some of the most challenging aspects to partnership.

 When working with families, the first step is to help everyone understand the patterns that are hindering effective communication.
 We can create new ways of communicating that will ease conflict and build trust.
 Families moving through challenging life-changing events will be able to have a safe, unconditional place to work through their frustrations and create connections with each other that can last a lifetime.